thaddpomarejos/homelab-projects/02-InstallingAdGuard/README.md

 ## Project Goal

-Install and configure **AdGuard Home** in my Proxmox homelab to create a DNS server that can block ads and trackers on my personal devices.
+Install and configure **AdGuard Home** in the Proxmox homelab to create a DNS server that can block ads and trackers on personal devices.

-This project gave me hands-on experience with DNS, Linux containers, static IPv4 addressing, Linux administration, and network troubleshooting.
+This project provided hands-on experience with DNS, Linux containers, static IPv4 addressing, Linux administration, and network troubleshooting.

 ---